fizalihsan/fizalihsan.github.io/source/technology/distributedcomputing.md

 3. **AP (Availability + Partition Tolerance)**
   * Examples include protocols using conflict resolution, such as *Dynamo*.

+In a distributed system, managing consistency(C), availability(A) and partition toleration(P) is important.
+* Eric Brewer put forth the CAP theorem which states that in any distributed system we can choose only two of consistency, availability or partition tolerance.
-Consistency and availability are not really binary choices, unless you limit yourself to strong consistency.
+* Consistency and availability are not really binary choices, unless you limit yourself to strong consistency.
 But strong consistency is just one consistency model: the one where you, by necessity, need to give up availability in order to prevent more than a single copy of the data from being active.
+* Many NoSQL databases try to provide options where the developer has choices where they can tune the database as per their needs.

+For example if you consider a distributed database.
+There are essentially three variables r, w, n where

+* `r` = number of nodes that should respond to a read request before its considered successful.
+* `w` = number of nodes that should respond to a write request before its considered successful.
+* `n` = number of nodes where the data is replicated aka replication factor.

+In a cluster with 5 nodes,

+* we can tweak the `r`, `w`, `n` values to make the system very consistent by setting `r=5` and `w=5` but now we have made the cluster susceptible to network partitions since any write will not be considered successful when any node is not responding.
+* We can make the same cluster highly available for writes or reads by setting `r=1` and `w=1`  but now consistency can be compromised since some nodes may not have the latest copy of the data.

+The CAP theorem states that

+* if you get a network partition, you have to trade off *data availability versus data consistency*.
+* Durability can also be traded off against latency, particularly if you want to survive failures with replicated data

 ## Consistency Models